Minneapolis Rhinoplasty Surgery with Dr. George Landis

-Following your procedure, you will need to have your caregiver drive you home and stay with youuntil you have had your first post op appointment with our office.
+Following your procedure, you will need to have a caregiver drive you home and stay with you until you have had your first post op appointment with our office.
 During the first 24 hours, it’s normal to experience swelling, some bruising, and general stuffiness.
 You will have a drip pad placed at the end of your nose which can be changed as needed to ensure you feel comfortable; however, no nose blowing is allowed, as this may affect the sensitive nasal structure.

 In addition to following all instructions for pain medication and cool compresses for the first 48 hours, Dr. Landis recommends a soft food diet.
-A soft diet may be best tolerated.
-You may have a mild headache and will want to sleep with your head elevated on a few of pillows.
-As will be breathing through your mouth, we recommend drinking extra fluids, sucking on candies as needed, and using lip balm – all of which prevent dry mouth and keep soft tissue moisturized.
-If you wear eyeglasses, be ready to keep them in their case for a couple of days.
+You may have a mild headache and will want to sleep with your head elevated on a few pillows.
+As you will be breathing through your mouth, we recommend drinking extra fluids, sucking on candies as needed, and using lip balm – all of which prevent dry mouth and keep soft tissue moisturized.
+If you wear eyeglasses, keep them in their case for a couple of days.
 Contact lenses can be used as tolerated.
-You should be back to your basic/normal routine within a week and back to regular exercise within three to six weeks.
+You should be back to your basic, normal routine within a week and back to regular exercise within three to six weeks.
 Before resuming any contact sports or an activity that can cause injury to your nose, please talk to Dr. Landis.

 Cosmetic vs Functional Rhinoplasty: Will Insurance Cover your Procedure?